 Urine

 No matter how cautious you are, stroller stains will happen.
-Deal with common stains by first removing any solids, then washing the area and drying.
-For tough stains like vomit, use odor-eliminating ingredients.
+Deal with common stains by first removing any solids, then washing the area and letting it dry fully.
+For tougher stains like vomit, odor-eliminating ingredients such as enzyme-based cleaners can be especially effective in breaking down organic materials.
 Be patient through the cleaning process, and always check that the stroller is completely dry before putting your child back in it.
+A fully dry surface prevents mold growth and protects your baby’s sensitive skin.
 With regular maintenance, you can keep your stroller looking clean and fresh.
+For how to clean a pram, the same method applies—especially if the fabric can be removed and washed according to the care label for a more thorough clean.

 Are There Specific Cleaning Products That Are Safe to Use on a Stroller?